usmanhameed2017/Node-JS/Lecture-54/Theory.md

 - Use an **App Password** instead.

-- Generate App Password from: [https://myaccount.google.com/apppasswords].
+- Generate App Password from [here](https://myaccount.google.com/apppasswords).

 ---